 Tri-River Family Health Center (TRFHC) is a UMass Memorial multi-specialty clinic located in Uxbridge, Massachusetts approximately 30 minutes from Worcester.
 Founded in 1978, TRFHC has become a paradigm for fulfilling the respective interests of medical education and community health care.
-The Internal Medicine Department is staffed by 6 Board-certified UMass faculty, 2 of whom are graduates of the UMass Residency Program.
+The Internal Medicine Department is staffed by 8 Board-certified UMass faculty, many of whom are graduates of the UMass Internal Medicine Residency Program.
 The clinic serves as a training site for both residents and medical students.
-UMass medical students from all four classes participate in TRFHC programs, and 10-12 medical residents have their continuity clinic at TRFHC.
-Additionally, 1-2 residents per month participate in a "block" rotation consisting of daily primary care clinics and a variety of other outpatient-oriented activities such as ophthalmology, gynecology, and ENT clinics.
+UMass medical students from all four classes participate in TRFHC programs, and 16 medical residents have their continuity clinic at TRFHC.

 Worcester VA Clinic